DavidJCobb/DovahKit/native/src/DovahKitQtCustomWidgets/README.md

 with the color drawn on it, and with the hex code for the color rendered as text atop the drawn color.

+### DKDelayedEnableButton
+A button that can be set to disable itself and only enable after a timed delay.
+It can indicate the delay via a spinner icon, a progress bar along the bottom edge, or a simple numeric label.

 ### DKFormListPane
 A table widget useful for editing lists of forms, e.g. the list of grasses used by a LandTexture.
 The widget can optionally display buttons to manipulate its contents